JeanArnaudRitouret/de-engineer-case-spond/README.md

-# Description of the problem

-# Set Up
+# Hot To Set Up

 This project uses:
 - `pyenv` to manage python versions (the local version set for this project is 3.13)
 - `Poetry` to manage dependencies.
 Run `poetry install` to install the dependencies.
-- `direnv` for variables, the file `.env.template` is given as a model for required variables.
+- `direnv` for variables, the file `.env.template` is given as a model for required variables
+    - copy paste the content into a `.env` or `.envrc` file and fill it with your own values

 # Tech choices